 The main goal throughout the history of our Storykiosk and popup work has been to encourage verbalization of experience (including play) in exhibits.
 This is based on early work by researchers including Falk, Dierking, Borun and others indicating that the best sign of learning in exhibits is communication about the experience.
 Over the years, we’ve been adding new layers for sharing that experience, including a cloud-based content management system, workflows for social media sharing, and imaginative media formats for display.
 It’s especially rewarding to see the positive play between parent and child when creating the puppet shows.
 We design the program to encourage multi-generational collaboration, having ready-to-go puppets for parents to use with their child’s handmade spoon puppet.

-For our recent project with Kingston Public Library, we created two stations — one that is set up permanently in the Library’s local history section, and another that can go out to community events.
+For our recent project with Kingston Public Library, we created two stations with 42 Design Fab — one that is set up permanently in the Library’s local history section, and another that can go out to community events.
 The project points to a new model that combines museum-based exhibits with outreach community exhibits using cloud-based story management to merge them into a single exhibit.
 This model provides opportunities for museum/library collaborations gathering community stories between the institutions.

 We’re look forward to expanding community collaboration through popup exhibits and rentals.